LukeShadwell/christmastree/README.md

 - Making the tree cone shaped (rather then rectangular)
 - Decorate your tree
 - Make the trunk larger at the bottom and smaller at the top

+Bonus
+Use Rojo & VSCode, and push your finished version to a github repository.